TomDesch/eurder-project/README.md

 :heavy_check_mark: Create a REST(ful) Web API (with JSON as the message / payload format)
 :heavy_check_mark: Use Spring Boot (and Spring MVC, Spring Security,...)
 :heavy_check_mark: Use Maven as the Build & Dependency Management project tool.
-:x: Make it a multi-module project.
+- Make it a multi-module project.
 :x: Perform logging (use spring-boot-starter's logging dependencies: logback and slf4j)
-:x: Certainly log all interactions with the application that can be defined as "errors"
+- Certainly log all interactions with the application that can be defined as "errors"
-:x: E.g.: unauthorized access, illegal arguments, exceptions in general,...
+-- E.g.: unauthorized access, illegal arguments, exceptions in general,...
 :x: Provide, through OpenAPI and Swagger(UI) an online manual / documentation for your Web API.
 :x: If you have already seen JPA: use JPA (Hibernate or EclipseLink) in combination with a PostgreSQL or Oracle Database to store and access the data.
-:x: Setup a proper test configuration, which runs the integration tests against an in-memory database (e.g. H2)
+-  Setup a proper test configuration, which runs the integration tests against an in-memory database (e.g. H2)
-:x: Make it a separate technical story.
+-- Make it a separate technical story.
-:x: Correctly setup and handle the transactions.
+- Correctly setup and handle the transactions.
-:x: Write your DDL (create tables,...) in a separate .sql file, which you also put under version control.
+- Write your DDL (create tables,...) in a separate .sql file, which you also put under version control.
 :x: Use Travis or Jenkins to set up a Continuous Integration (CI) pipeline.
-:x: Additionally, but optional, deploy to Heroku!
+- Additionally, but optional, deploy to Heroku!
 :x: Think about Security: authentication and authorization.
 It is not a priority, but if you have the time, implement it properly.
-:x: Until then, you can neglect the fact that certain endpoints should only be usable by - for example - an administrator.
+- Until then, you can neglect the fact that certain endpoints should only be usable by - for example - an administrator.